Anzac

 Introduction

-ANZAC is the acronym for Australian and New Zealand Army Corps.
-It came about In 1914 during World War One when the Australian Army and the New Zealand Army formed the Australian and New Zealand Army Corps.
+ANZAC stands for Australian and New Zealand Army Corps.
+It came about in 1914 during World War One when the Australian Army and the New Zealand Army formed the Australian and New Zealand Army Corps.
 This new unit became known as the Anzacs, to acknowledge both countries.
 Anzac Day, Anzac poppies and Anzac biscuits are all associated with the Anzac soldiers and are part of the history and culture of New Zealand.

 Anzac history

-The ANZACs (Australian and New Zealand Army Corps) first fought together along with the British Army in the Gallipoli campaign, on 25 April 1915.
-They were attempting to overthrow the Ottoman Empire and several battles took place on the Gallipoli Peninsula.
+The ANZACs first fought together along with the British Army in the Gallipoli campaign, on 25 April 1915 to overthrow the Ottoman Empire.
+Several battles took place on the Gallipoli Peninsula.

 Te Ara: The Encyclopedia of New Zealand